revectores/notes/formal_science/math/algebra/abstract_algebra/group_theory.md

-5. There's only one reverse element of $x$.
+5. There's only one reverse element of any $x\in G$.

 	> Proof.
 Assume there's another reverse element $x'$ for $x$.
 	>